TexasKTP/AHOTS26/README.md

 # All Hands on Tech — Scavenger Hunt Repo

 This repo contains a **45-minute, beginner-friendly** tech scavenger hunt for teams of 3–4.
+DONT PANIC.

 ## Quick start (host)
 1. Upload these files to a GitHub repo.